riscv/sail-riscv/README.md

 whether page-table walks update PTE bits (`--enable-dirty-update` for C and `-enable-dirty-update` for OCaml).

+### Experimental integration with riscv-config

+There is also (as yet unmerged) support for [integration with riscv-config](https://github.com/rems-project/sail-riscv/pull/43) to allow configuring the compiled model according to a riscv-config yaml specification.

 ### Booting OS images

 For booting operating system images, see the information under the